New Mexico Walleye Fishing

 Walleye Lakes In NM

 Most fishermen would never guess that New Mexico has several excellent walleye fisheries.
-Abiquiu Reservoir, Brantley Lake, Caballo Lake, Clayton Lake, Conchas Lake, Sumner Lake and Ute Lake all have populations of walleye.
+Abiquiu Reservoir, Caballo Lake, Clayton Lake, Cochiti Lake, Conchas Lake, Santa Rosa Lake, Sumner Lake and Ute Lake all have populations of walleye.

 Walleyes prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.